One or two cookery hints I've picked up along the way.

 (don't over-cook them) until lightly browned and they feel barely springy.

 At this point the duck is probably still too rare for most tastes,

-Finally set aside covered in foil to rest for 2-5 minutes before slicing or serving.
+to avoid moisturising that lovely crispy skin) to rest for 2-5 minutes before slicing or serving.

 How To Cook Foie Gras